 \item \textbf{Intersection Consistency Rate (ICR)}: the internal consistency of the model's answers at intersections where across and down words overlap, defined as: where $\mathcal{I}$ denotes the set of all intersections, where each tuple $(a, d, j, k)$ indicates the $j$th letter of the across word $a$ overlaps with the $k$th letter of the down word $d$.
 This metric reflects whether models correctly adhere to the grid structural constraints of a puzzle. \end{itemize}

-\paragraph{Evaluated Models.} We evaluate a collection of proprietary and open-weight models, including both LVLMs and LLMs.
-For \textbf{proprietary models}, we consider state-of-the-art models such as GPT-4o~\citep{hurst2024gpt} and Claude-3-7-Sonnet~\citep{anthropic_claude_2024} (with and without thinking mode).
-For \textbf{open-weight models}, our selections ranging from 3B to 124B parameters, such as the {Qwen} Series~\citep{qvq-72b-preview, bai2025qwen2} and {Pixtral-Large-Instruct-2411}~\citep{agrawal2024pixtral} for LVLMs.
-For LLMs, we evaluate both reasoning models such as the {Deepseek} Series~\citep{liu2024deepseek, guo2025deepseek} and non-reasoning models such as {Llama} series~\citep{dubey2024llama}.
+\textbf{Evaluated Models.} We evaluate a collection of proprietary and open-weight models, including both LVLMs and LLMs.
+For \textbf{proprietary models}, we consider state-of-the-art models such as GPT-4o~\citep{hurst2024gpt} and Claude 3.7 Sonnet~\citep{anthropic_claude_2024} (with and without thinking mode).
+For \textbf{open-weight models}, our selections range from 3B to 124B parameters, such as the {Qwen} Series~\citep{qvq-72b-preview, bai2025qwen2} and {Pixtral-Large-Instruct-2411}~\citep{agrawal2024pixtral} for LVLMs.
+For LLMs, we include both reasoning models such as the {Deepseek} Series~\citep{liu2024deepseek, guo2025deepseek} and non-reasoning models such as {Llama} series~\citep{dubey2024llama}.
 The full list of models is shown in Table~\ref{tab:main_results}.
-We set temperature to 0 for non-reasoning models for consistency, 0.6 for reasoning models based on commonly recommended settings, and 1.0 to certain proprietary models (e.g., used by Claude-3-7-Sonnet Thinking).
-Further generation details are in Appendix~\ref{appendix_generation_details}.
+We set decoding temperature to 0 for non-reasoning models for consistency, 0.6 for reasoning models based on commonly recommended settings, and 1.0 for certain proprietary models (e.g., used by Claude 3.7-Sonnet with Thinking).
+Further generation details are provided in Appendix~\ref{appendix_generation_details}.

-\paragraph{Input Prompt Templates and Output Response Parsing.} For the main evaluation, we adopt the zero-shot Chain-of-Thought (CoT)~\citep{wei2022chain} prompting strategy.
-In LVLM evaluation, both the clues and the grid are embedded within an image.
-In LLM evaluation, the grid is represented as a 2D binary array, with \texttt{1} indicating a blocked cell and \texttt{0} representing an unfilled cell, and is preprended to text clues in the prompt.
-Detailed prompt templates are in Appendix~\ref{appendix prompts}.
-To extract answers from responses, we leverage the structured output capabilities of o3-mini\smash{\footnotemark[5]} to convert raw model responses into JSON format, by generating dynamic Pydantic models.
-Implementation details are in Appendix~\ref{appendix parsing}.
+\textbf{Input Prompt Templates and Output Response Parsing.} For the main evaluation, we adopt the zero-shot Chain-of-Thought (CoT)~\citep{wei2022chain} prompting strategy.
+In LVLM evaluation, the clues and the grid are both embedded within an image.
+In LLM evaluation, the grid is represented as a 2D binary array, with \texttt{1} indicating a blocked cell and \texttt{0} representing an unfilled cell, and is prepended to text clues in the prompt.
+To extract answers from responses, we leverage the structured output capabilities of o3-mini\smash{\footnotemark[6]} to convert raw model responses into JSON format by generating dynamic Pydantic models.
+Detailed prompt templates and implementation details are listed in Appendix~\ref{appendix prompts} and~\ref{appendix parsing}.